evolbioinfo/goalign/docs/commands/extract.md

 - If --translate 1: Vertebrate mitochondrial genetic code
 - If --translate 2: Invertebrate mitochondrial genetic code

+If the strand is -, then the extracted sequence is reverse-complemented.

 For example:
 goalign extract -i alignment.fasta -f annotations.txt